 National Guard Member License Plate: Applicant must present a letter from his/her commanding officer stating that they are a member of the Rhode Island National Guard.
 Retirees must show proof of retirement form the Rhode Island National Guard.
 There is a one-time fee of $20.00 to order this plate.
 Normal registration fees apply.
 A fee of $31.50 will be assessed to remake damaged plate.
 (RIGL 31-3-62)

 Purple Heart License Plate: Applicant must present either your DD-214 or other paperwork showing award of a Purple Heart.
 There is no fee to order this plate.
 In addition, yearly registration fees are also waived.
 Upon death of the holder of any Purple Heart plates, the plates may be transferred to the surviving Spouse for the Spouse's lifetime or until he/she remarries.
+If there is no surviving Spouse, a Family member of the recipient may retain one of the plates, provided he/she does not use the plate on a vehicle.
+The other plate must be returned to the Department of Motor Vehicles.
 There is no fee for initial or renewal plates.
 A fee of $1.50 will be assessed to remake damaged plate.
 (RIGL 31-3-48)

 Prisoner of War (POW) Plate: Applicant must provide either discharge papers (form DD-214) or other valid proof supporting your military record.
 This plate is issued to former POW.
 Upon the death of the holder of any POW plates, the plates shall be transferred to his or her surviving Spouse for the Spouse's lifetime until he or she remarries.
 There is no fee to order the plate.
 A fee of $31.50 will be assessed to remake damaged plate.
 (RIGL 31-3-46)